NikitaCase/Employee_Database_SQL/README.md

 ![q8](output_images/q8.png)

-Then being incredibly nosy, I plotted a graph pf the employee salaries.
+Then being incredibly nosy, I plotted a graph of the employee salaries.
 To prove that the data was fake!

 ![bonus](output_images/salary_title_bar.png)